Brak przypisanych miejsc.

 's comedies proved great successes.
-Collaborators of the National Theatre included the exceptional scenery designer Wincenty Drabik, while the ensemble's permanent and temporary members were some of the best actors and actresses of the day, among them Stanislawa Wysocka, Irena Solska
+Collaborators of the National Theatre included the exceptional scenery designer Wincenty Drabik, while the ensemble's permanent and temporary members were some of the best actors and actresses of the day, including Stanislawa Wysocka, Irena Solska

 , Kazimierz Junosza-Stepowski, Jozef Wegrzyn

 and Karol Adwentowicz

 .
 Productions were directed by the likes of Leon Schiller

 , Aleksander Zelwerowicz and Karol Adwentowicz.
 In 1928 the Redoubt Rooms of the Grand Theatre were transformed into a small dramatic stage called the New Theatre.
 Performances continued on both stages through the first days of September 1939.

 In December of 1945 it was decided that the destroyed edifice of the Grand and National theatres would be rebuilt.
 The first post-war production, Gorky's Yegor Bulychov and Others

 (directed by Wladyslaw Krasnowiecki), premiered on December 13, 1949, displaying all the trappings of the Socialist Realist style that had been proclaimed as mandatory only a few months earlier.
 Wladyslaw Krasnowiecki was the first to be appointed artistic director after the war.
 He was followed by Bohdan Korzeniewski (1952-55) and later by Erwin Axer